jk101290/auto-Pi-bot/README.md

 The code is ran in python3 on raspbian buster

 requires pigpio library installed and the daemon running: http://abyz.me.uk/rpi/pigpio/download.html
-the adafruit motorkit library is also required: https://learn.adafruit.com/adafruit-dc-and-stepper-motor-hat-for-raspberry-pi/installing-software
+the adafruit motorkit library is also required: https://learn.adafruit.com/adafruit-dc-and-stepper-motor-hat-for-raspberry-pi/installing-software follow the instructions here to install dependancies for the waveshare e-ink display: https://www.waveshare.com/wiki/2.13inch_e-Paper_HAT

 Dependent scripts: